Provide your people with a new decision-making framework, centered on risk visualization.

 Do your teams look for the most robust way of framing the problem?

-Before firming up the contours of the decision that you will have to make, develop a way to frame the problem that best encompasses the contradictory perspectives of your stakeholders.
-In their book Winning Decisions, J. Edward Russo and Paul J.H.
-Schoemaker recommend that you search for a solution that points toward success under several different frames.
+Before firming up the contours of the decision that they have to make, your team members will have to develop a solution that points toward success under several different frames.

 Game-Changing Idea #3